oroinc/documentation/user_doc/back_office/customers/contacts/index.rst

 In your Oro application, you can use contacts to save details of actual people with whom you are getting in touch during the business activities.

-.. note:: For a quick guidance, please see a short demo on `accounts, contacts and customers <https://oroinc.com/orocrm/media-library/22091>`_.
+.. note:: For a quick guidance, please see a short demo on |accounts, contacts and customers|.

    .. raw:: html